Online University—A Comprehensive Guide

 Let’s look at online colleges and universities by the numbers:

-Demographics.
-It’s never too late to get started.
+Demographics - It’s never too late to get started.
 The average online college student is 32 years old and 84% of them are already employed.
-Older students flock to online colleges for their flexibility in scheduling, location, and course offerings.
+According to a 2022 trends report, 66% of students enrolled in online programs held full or part-time jobs and 97% had children younger than 18 living with them.
+Older students flock to online colleges for their variety in scheduling, location, and course offerings.

-Health and business are popular.
+Health and business are popular areas of study.
 Together, health and business studies make up about 61% of the pursuits for those in online colleges.

 Even in-person testing is often subject to electronic processing these days.
 Remote testing is especially easy because it allows students to log in from home.
 Students can send in essays remotely or fill out online forms to complete their examinations.